 Section 16(a) of the Exchange Act requires USANA's directors and executive officers, and persons who own more than 10% of a registered class of our equity securities, to file with the SEC initial reports of ownership and reports of changes in beneficial ownership of such equity securities.
-To our knowledge, based upon the reports filed and written representations regarding reports required during the fiscal year ended January 2, 2021, no executive officer or director of USANA failed to file reports required by Section 16(a) on a timely basis, except that Mr. Fleming had a late Form 3 filling due to issues in obtaining codes to file.
+To our knowledge, based upon the reports filed and written representations regarding reports required during the fiscal year ended January 1, 2022, no executive officer or director of USANA failed to file reports required by Section 16(a) on a timely basis.